Lugixion/port-scanner/README.md

 # port-scanner
-Simple prot scanner with 2 different functions
+Simple port scanner with 2 different functions

 My very first coding experience that wasn't a "Hello World".
 I combined two (2) different open source port scanners, that  work differently, and the user chooses what function to use each run.
 Links for them and what exactly I changed on them individually (besides joining them and asking for user input to decide which one to use):